BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 @Test - to define a specific test case.
 @BeforeTest - initialize WebDriver (void init()).
 @AfterTest - (void tearDown()).
 Works like finally, driver.quit().

-## Selenium Exceptions (Important for Exam):
-Know what each exception do.
-WebDriverException -> parent of all exception (Base exception).

-Kinds of exception under WebDriverException:
-InvalidElementStateException
-ElementNotInteracableException
-NotFoudnException
-SessionNotCreatedException

-NoSuchElementException -> when wrong element id is given and selenium is unable to find it.
-TimeOutException - if time runs out

 ## Dynamic Locator:
 When you dont have any id attribute for an element, we can use XPath.